The lowdown (in their own words...)

 The star performers

-Acquisition finance; Asset based lending; Bank lending – investment grade debt and syndicated loans; Banking litigation: investment and retail; Commercial contracts; Corporate tax; Debt capital markets; Derivatives and structured products; EU and competition; Emerging markets; Employment: employers; Equity capital markets; Financial services (non-contentious/regulatory); Flotations: small and mid-cap; High yield; Infrastructure (including PFI and PPP); Mining and minerals; Pensions dispute resolution; Securitisation; VAT and indirect tax.
+Acquisition finance; Asset based lending; Banking litigation: investment and retail; Commercial litigation; Commercial property; Construction; Debt capital markets; Derivatives and structured products; Emerging markets; Employment: employers; Financial services (contentious); Flotations: small and mid-cap; Insurance and reinsurance litigation; Insurance: insolvency and restructuring; M&A: upper mid-market and premium deals, £250m+; Mining and minerals; Pensions; Professional negligence; Property finance; Securitisation.

-Michelle Ansah first-seat trainee, Mayer Brown International LLP
+Michelle Ansah third-seat trainee, Mayer Brown International LLP

 University:King's College London

 The vacation scheme was a great opportunity for me to experience the day-to-day activities of lawyers at the firm.
-During my two-week Easter vacation scheme, I was exposed to two different practice areas and given tasks from my supervisor and other members of each department who were extremely helpful and took the time to explain tasks, projects they were working on and answer any general questions that I had.
-Our visit to the firm’s Paris office during the vacation scheme was also a highlight and reinforced Mayer Brown’s international presence.
+During my two week Easter vacation scheme, I was exposed to two different practice areas and given tasks from my supervisor and other members of each department who were extremely helpful and took the time to explain tasks and projects they were working on and answer any general questions that I had.
+Our visit to the firm's Paris office, during the vacation scheme, was also a highlight and reinforced Mayer Brown's international presence.

-While at Mayer Brown I have participated in some of the many pro bono initiatives the firm offers including volunteering at the Islington Law Centre and using my legal research skills to help draft reports for a recent pro bono research project.
-The firm also offers other activities including joining and playing with various sports teams, joining the Christmas choir and many charity events, such as the recent charity football tournament and an upcoming comedy night.
+While at Mayer Brown I have participated in some of the many pro-bono initiatives the firm offers including volunteering at the Islington Law Centre and using my legal research skills to help draft reports for a pro-bono research project on debt incarceration.
+The firm also offers other activities including joining various sports teams, joining the Christmas choir and many charity events, such as the bi-annual charity football tournament and barbecue.

 I am glad that I am training at Mayer Brown as it provides a supportive and collaborative environment in which to do challenging, rewarding and quality legal work alongside lawyers who are instrumental in their respective fields.
 I would strongly recommend considering Mayer Brown if you want to work at a truly global law firm that is committed to investing in your professional development as a lawyer.